marekborowiec/teaching/command-line1.md

 cp -i Directory11/SubdirB/*txt .
 ```
 `cp -i` here will notify you if you are about to overwrite some files in your working directory.
-Try listing, copying, and moving some ‘.jpg’ files around using the asterisk wildcard.
+Try listing, copying, and moving some `.jpg` files around using the asterisk wildcard.
-You can also remove all those folders and files we created in Sandbox throughout this tutorial, but try to leave files ‘ants.txt’ and ‘matrix-5214genes.phy’.
-If you haven’t already, you can back them up in a directory outside Sandbox.
+You can also remove all those folders and files we created in `Sandbox` throughout this tutorial, but try to leave files `ants.txt` and `matrix-5214genes.phy`.
+If you haven’t already, you can back them up in a directory outside `Sandbox`.